 The announcers, technicians and support staff at Village Radio are all volunteers.
 They are not only New Zealanders and Maori but from all parts of the world, England, Ireland, U.S.A., Canada and the Philippines.
 The technical members maintain the equipment and operate the turntables and mixing panel whilst the announcers compile and present their own programmes based on the easy listening format of the 20's to the 90's, from recordings stored at Village Radio.

 Each announcer compiles their own unique programme.
 We do not operate a rotating pre-recorded programme as in other stations.
 On average, the Volunteers spend 100 hours per week giving their time to enrich the lives of listeners, many of whom are house-bound.

 The record library is extensive, with some 120,000 tracks of music, 50,000 titles and over 10,000 artists.
 The tracks are made up of LP's, 45's, 78's and CD's.

 We are an incorporated society.
 Our official name is Tauranga Village Radio Museum Incorporated and we are always on the lookout for new volunteers to help with announcing, panel work, technical support and the general running of the station.

 Village Radio is a non-commercial, community based Station and it's income is derived from donations and sponsored time.
 Listeners may support the station by making a donation of their choice, picking out 20 tunes which are then broadcast and they become a Friend of Village Radio.

 At 11:00 am every weekday we have a Community Notice board where we promote local community groups free of charge.
 We also broadcast traffic, road closures and weather reports.
-On occasion we interview local people of interest to the Community.
-Recently we have introduced specialty hours of Jazz, Classical, New Zealand Music, Country and Rock n' Roll.
+On occasion we interview local people of interest to the Community and icons of New Zealand Music.
+Recently we have introduced specialty hours of Jazz, Classical, New Zealand Music, Country, Comedy and Rock n' Roll.